Hemephelus/osisi/README.md

 To Do List

-1. Address Panning effect state.
-2. Add centroid logic
+1. Add centroid logic
-3. Add animations to show from origin to everyone else
+2. Add animations to show from origin to everyone else
-4. Add colors to show relationships
+3. Add colors to show relationships
-5. Add Filters for different relationships
+4. Add Filters for different relationships
+5. Firgure out form creation and connetion.
+6. Address Panning effect state.

 Done
 1. Work on api to for form